autopkg/jpiel-recipes/Localized-LibreOffice/README.md

 I also simplified a lot the process, maybe because the parent recipe for LibreOffice was also simplified.

+Instead of using io.github.hjuutilainen.download.LibreOffice as parent recipe, i decided to use his code and add CHECK_FILE_SIZE_ONLY to true.
+Since the version is in the name, any new version will lead to a new name anyway.

 Localized-LibreOffice.download.recipe :
- - Use  io.github.hjuutilainen.download.LibreOffice as parent recipe to download the latest version of LibreOffice.
+ - Download the latest version of LibreOffice.
  - Download the language pack.
  - Mount the DMG of LibreOffice and copy the content in the Cache
  - Mount the DMG of LanguagePack and expand it in the LibreOffice application.